intelsdi-x/snap-plugin-collector-exec/CONTRIBUTING.md

 ## Contributing Examples
 The most immediately helpful way you can benefit this project is by cloning the repository, adding some further examples and submitting a pull request.

-Have you written a blog post about how you use Snap?
+Have you written a blog post about how you use [snap](http://github.com/intelsdi-x/snap) and/or this plugin?
 Send it to us [on Gitter](https://gitter.im/intelsdi-x/snap)!

 ## Contribute Elsewhere
 This repository is one of **many** plugins in **snap**, a powerful telemetry framework.
 See the full project at http://github.com/intelsdi-x/snap.